 8 – Spain

 Time to talk about diving in Europe, in Southern Europe, to be specific!
 I usually amaze people when I say scuba diving in Europe can be some of the cheapest in the world.
-You can scuba dive everywhere in Europe, but Spain offers the widest choice in terms of diving spots with some of the most affordable prices.
+You can technically scuba dive everywhere in Europe, but diving in Spain offers amazing marine reserves and some of the most affordable prices.

-Diving hotspots in Spain’s mainland are mostly around marine protected areas such as the Medes Islands in Costa Brava, Catalonia, or Cabos de Palos in Costa Calida, Murcia.
-However, let’s not forget the Canary Islands also belong to Spain.
-In Tenerife, Lanzarote, Gran Canaria, El Hierro and La Palma, scuba diving is full of underwater surprises with volcanic landscape and pelagic marine species encounters.
+Diving hotspots in mainland Spain are mostly around marine protected areas, such as the Medes Islands in the Costa Brava, Catalonia, or Cabos de Palos in the Costa Calida, Murcia.
+However, let’s not forget that the Canary Islands also belong to Spain.
+In Tenerife, Lanzarote, Gran Canaria, El Hierro and La Palma, scuba diving is full of underwater surprises with volcanic landscapes and pelagic encounters.

 Prices in l’Estartit (Medes Islands)